TaimoorRana/CentralPark/README.md

 3. // - for single line comment
 4. /* */ - for multi line comment

+5. Add comments on top of code that might not be obvious to others

+6. Please avoid magic numbers

-5. Add comments on top of all methods - Describe what the method does, Explain the paramenter
+7. Add comments on top of all methods - Describe what the method does, Explain the paramenter
  * Example:
      ```
      /**